Mustafa Dzhemilev: Ukrainian politics

-Crimean crisis
+Russian annexation of Crimea

 Dzhemilev was in Ankara during the Crimean referendum.
 After the preliminary results of the referendum were announced, he held a joint press conference with the Turkish foreign minister Ahmet Davutoğlu.
 Dzhemilev declared that the Mejlis had a stance identical with Turkey in considering the referendum illegal and claimed that the results were manipulated by Russia.

 In April 2014, Dzhemilev was handed a document on the Ukrainian border informing him he is banned by federal law from entering Russian territory for five years.
 The typewritten document was unsigned, with no official heading, and was made public by the Crimean Tatar parliament, the Mejlis.
 A spokesman for the Russian Federal Migration Service (FMS) said the agency did not have any information on the travel ban.

 Russian authorities then issued an arrest warrant for Dzhemilev and placed him on the federal wanted list, allegedly for trying to illegally cross the border when he attempted to return to Crimea.

 Awards

 Dzhemilev has been nominated for the Nobel Peace Prize several times, by various NGOs and persons.

 In October 1998, the United Nations High Commissioner for Refugees awarded Dzhemilev the Nansen Medal for his outstanding efforts and "his commitment to the right of return of the Crimean Tatars."
 In an interview Dzhemilev gave shortly after receiving the Nansen Medal, he emphasized that "when violent means are used, innocent people die, and no just cause can justify the taking of innocent lives."
 The Crimean Tatar National Movement has been marked by persistent reliance on non-violence.

-On 14 April 2014, Dzhemilev was awarded the Order of the Republic by Turkish President Abdullah Gül.
+On 14 April 2014, Dzhemilev was awarded the Order of the Republic by Turkish president Abdullah Gül.

 On 3 June 2014, Dzhemilev was awarded as the first recipient of the Solidarity Prize, by the Republic of Poland.